- Sphere (Wikipedia)

 - Hood Canal (Wikipedia)

-Hood Canal is a fjord forming the western lobe, and one of the four main basins of Puget Sound in the U.S. state of Washington.
+Hood Canal is a fjord-like body of water that lies south of Admiralty Inlet in Washington State that some consider to be the western lobe and one of the five main basins of Puget Sound.
 It is one of the minor bodies of water that constitute the Salish Sea.
+Maximum depth is 600 ft.
 Hood Canal is not a canal in the sense of an artificial waterway—it is a natural feature.